Date reviewed: November 2021 | Tested by: John Milbank | RRP: £169 + £32.40/year subscription | monimoto.com

 Accuracy in the open can be very good.
 Hit the ‘live tracking’ button and Monimoto will update its location every minute

-Level two: Stolen and hidden in a building: With the bike hidden in a shed, or a basic stand-alone garage, accuracy can still be very good, but more dense structures quickly limit the performance of the Monimoto 7; in my own home, for instance, the rear half of the garage has the second story of our house above it, but the front is just a pitched roof.
-In this scenario Monimoto cannot get a GPS fix, so uses triangulation to give an approximate location, though unfortunately in my testing that was a radius of 0.8 miles, which meant an area of about two square miles – the chances of finding the bike here (and it was actually on the very edge of this circle) is very slim.
+Level two: Stolen and hidden in a building: With the bike hidden in a shed, or a basic stand-alone garage, accuracy can still be very good, but more dense structures can limit the performance of the Monimoto 7; in my own home, for instance, the rear half of the garage has the second story of our house above it, but the front is just a pitched roof.
+In previous testing of this scenario, Monimoto couldn't get a GPS fix, so used triangulation to give an approximate location, though unfortunately in my testing that was a radius of 0.8 miles, which meant an area of about two square miles – the chances of finding the bike here (and it was actually on the very edge of this circle) is very slim.

 Unfortunately, I couldn’t get any location data when the bike was in a van with a steel bulkhead

-Level three: Stolen and hidden in a shipping container: A call came through to my phone alerting me that something was happening to my bike within 30 seconds – before I even got it loaded into the van – but unfortunately once the Mercedes Sprinter’s doors were shut, the device couldn’t get any location at all – not even an approximate one.
+Level three: Stolen in a van: A call came through to my phone alerting me that something was happening to my bike within 30 seconds – before I even got it loaded into the van – but in my original testing, once the Mercedes Sprinter’s doors were shut, the device couldn’t get any location at all – not even an approximate one.

 When I stopped and opened the van doors half-way through the journey, it took around five minutes to update, but it did then give a good approximate location – the radius was still 0.8 miles, but the centre was almost pin-point accurate.